 DIY Bath Melts

-- Fill a medium sized pot 1/2 way full with water.
+- Create a double boiler by filling a medium sized pot 1/2 way full with water.

 - Place a glass pyrex bowl with a spout in the pot.